 That same year, mountain man “Uncle Dick” Wooton arrived and built his home on top of the mountains in Raton Pass.
 Wooton, a former trader, Indian fighter, scout for John C. Fremont, and friend to Kit Carson, decided to build a toll road over Raton Pass to New Mexico.

-By 1865, Wootton he leased land from Lucien Maxwell, owner of the Maxwell Land Grant, to build the 27-mile toll road over the pass.
-Hiring Ute Indians to build the road, which required cutting down hillsides, blasting and removing rocks, and building bridges, they dramatically improved a tough stretch of the Santa Fe Trail.
+By 1865, Wootton leased land from Lucien Maxwell, the Maxwell Land Grant owner, to build the 27-mile toll road over the pass.
+Hiring Ute Indians to build the road, which required cutting down hillsides, blasting and removing rocks, and building bridges, dramatically improved a tough stretch of the Santa Fe Trail.
 He then erected a tollgate in front of his home, charging $1.50 for 1 wagon or 25 cents for a horse rider.
 However, Indians were always allowed to utilize the road free of charge.
 His home also acted as a Barlow and Sanderson stagecoach stop, where passengers could get a meal.

-Though the toll road made traveling over Raton Pass much easier, it was still not a place for the inexperienced, and the banks of the road were littered with broken parts of wagons that didn’t make it.
+Though the toll road made traveling over Raton Pass much easier, it was still not a place for the inexperienced, and the road banks were littered with broken parts of wagons that didn’t make it.
 Some caravans took up to seven days to complete the crossing.

 Albert W. Archibald started the first school in July 1865 with about 13 students.
 The school was taught in English and Spanish.

-By 1865 Trinidad boasted a population of 1,200 people, 25 buildings, 60 adobe homes, two hotels, and five livery barns with large corrals for oxen, mules, and horses.
-That year, Felipe Baca donated land for a church, which was built with the aid of 11 pioneer families.
+By 1865 Trinidad boasted 1,200 people, 25 buildings, 60 adobe homes, two hotels, and five livery barns with large corrals for oxen, mules, and horses.
+That year, Felipe Baca donated land for a church built with the aid of 11 pioneer families.
 In the beginning, the church was very simple, comprised of four walls, a dirt roof, and a dirt floor.
-The church was called Holy Trinity Pedro in 1866 and Bishop Lamy of the Archdioceses of Santa Fe sent a Jesuit priest Juan Munnecom sent from Mora, New Mexico, to serve the community.
+The church was called Holy Trinity Pedro in 1866, and Bishop Lamy of the Archdioceses of Santa Fe sent a Jesuit priest Juan Munnecom from Mora, New Mexico, to serve the community.